 Levelling up your Muay Thai game: Training camp in Phuket, Thailand

-Here are three gyms in Phuket that explicitly promote fighters into top-level promotions / stadiums, meaning they may be good fits if your goal is to fight professionally (not just train).
+Here are a few gyms in Phuket that promote fighters into top-level promotions / stadiums, meaning they may be good fits if your goal is to fight professionally (not just to train).

 We recommend contacting each and asking specifically: “What connections to Rajadamnern World Series (RWS) or equivalent promotions do you have?"